 - Information collecting, analysis & project start.
 The beginning of the project starts with determining the problem and finding the solution to it.
 The customers’ needs are expressed as user stories.
 Stories often correspond roughly to a feature or a use case.
-The customers may have lots of ideas, the business analyst helps them divide these into fairly distinct user stories.
-That’s why they have to examine the area(s) where the software will be used to understand the real needs, estimate alternatives and determine the particular approach as part of preparing the business cases.
+The customers may have lots of ideas; the business analyst helps them divide these into fairly distinct user stories.
+That’s why they have to examine the area(s) where the software will be used to understand the real needs, estimate alternatives, and determine the particular approach as part of preparing the business cases.

-- Epics and User Stories – they break down an epic in a more user-focused way for the engineering team to understand the product requirement.
+- Epics and User Stories break down an epic in a more user-focused way for the engineering team to understand the product requirement.
 A user story should be a high-level requirement with additional detail added to the accustomed acceptance criteria.
-The acceptance criteria is the clear picture for the engineering team to understand ‘what’ they are building.
+The acceptance criteria is a clear picture of the engineering team to understand ‘what’ they are building.

 Don’t know how to find an expertise BA?
 We have one for you

 To be able to prioritize, they should have some idea of the value of each story, as well as the size.
-Some stories are critically important, others are really just bonus features.
-Some stories take just a few hours to build, others take months.
+Some stories are critically important.
+Others are really just bonus features.
+Some stories take just a few hours to build; others take months.